c4dt/service-spindle/README.md

 In the Spindle demo,
 three hospitals want to determine if a patient has diabetes or not.
-To avoid invasive procedures, theses only want to proceed with the full test if it is likely that the patient has it.
+To avoid invasive procedures, they only want to proceed with the full test if it is likely that the patient has it.

-To predict if someone is having diabetes, these hospitals use what is known as a generalized linear model.
+To predict if someone has diabetes, these hospitals use what is known as a generalized linear model.
 It is a statistical method used to predict the likeliness of someone exhibiting a condition, based on a known set of representative values.
 It works in two phases, first the training, where the